yaqwsx/bcthesis/caching.md

 multi-states are never checked for equality).
 To apply a constraints caching, detecting the new parts of formula (compared to already seen formulas) is needed.
-Here we face the problem that we cannot easily split the formula in the similar manner into conjuncts due to the presence of universal quantifier that captures part of the formula and the implication in the quantified part.
+Here we face the problem that we cannot easily split the formula in the similar manner into conjuncts due to the presence of universal quantifier, that captures part of the formula and also the implication in the quantified part.

-These issues could be solved by detecting the formula growth on $\phi$,
+These issues could be solved by detecting the formula growth on $\psi$,
-\$varphi$ and the sets of variables.
+$\varphi$ and the sets of variables.
 Then a dependencies across these part could be computed and a new, smaller query could be produced.
 However we see this as complicated and rather computationally challenging.
-Instead, we take another point of view by using the semantics of the query and the possibility to change the equality procedure to suite the needs of caching.
+Instead, we take an another point of view by using the semantics of the query and the possibility to change the equality procedure to suite the needs of caching.

 In our approach we represent multi-state data as a multiple independent sets of valuations instead of a single one.
-We define two sets of valuations as independent, when changing one of them leaves the second one unchanged.
-In our case of valuations representation using path conditions, each set is defined by a single path condition and any every pair of path conditions share no variables.
+We define two sets of valuations as independent, when every change on the one of them leaves the second one unchanged.
+In our case of valuations representation using path conditions, each set is defined by a single path condition.
+We can simplify the requirements for independence to following.
+Two path conditions are independent if the share no common variable.
+This requirement is stronger, however from the practical point of view, they are the same.
 This set-up can be also seen as splitting a program's multi-state into several smaller mutually independent states.
 We will refer these as a sub-states.
 See \autoref{fig:multimultistate} for illustration of dividing a multi-state to a set of sub-states.

 \begin{figure}[!ht]
 \begin{center}
-\resizebox{\textwidth}{!}{
+\resizebox{0.8\textwidth}{!}{
     \begin{tikzpicture}[ ->, >=stealth', shorten >=1pt, auto, node distance=1.5cm
                        , semithick
                        , scale=0.7